visier/api-samples/data-intake/planning-data-load/README.md

 The following functions of the script **must** be adapted before it can be used to load data into a plan:
 - **`get_source_data`**
-  - This function is hardcoded to look at the sample source csv in this file.
+  - This function is hardcoded to look at the sample `source.csv`.
   - This should be modified to fetch data from another application.
 - **`map_data`**
   - This function's logic is based on the sample source data.
 You should change the logic in this function to match those of your source file.